 It is more what administrators do in universities [...]

 I am visiting UQ and attending the 2012 World Conference on Natural Resource Modeling to present a paper on desalination technology choices.
 UQ is a top international university in academic terms but I also want to say it is one of the most beautiful campuses I have seen anywhere.
-A tropical feel about its native vegetation and, [...]
+A tropical feel about its native [...]

 There has been concern recently over the recent Australia-wide propensity to sack university academics who are not doing research.
 As a substantial part of an academic’s salary covers research activities my view is that if you cannot do research you should not be in the universities.
 That doesn’t mean I necessarily support the current sackings [...]

 John Mashey points me to this sordid tale at GMU.
 Some US universities, it seems, have become involved in the program of deceit fostered by climate denialists; the Koch brothers and their allies; the tobacco companies; thinktanks like Heartland, CEI, CATO, etc. They must teach courses in anti-science.

 Sociologists and anthropologists sometimes seem to live in a parallel universe.
 This to me is incredible – relating what are claimed to be “racist” attitudes to flying the Australian flag on your car.
 Please read the link.